-Material forward-looking information in this press release includes disclosures regarding (i) status of, and updates to, the Company's 2021 AFFO and adjusted EBITDA guidance, (ii) forecasted depreciation for the remainder of 2021, (iii) the intended use of proceeds from the common share offering (see Significant Events), (iv) expectations pertaining to the financial guidance, timing of construction and timing of commercial operations commencement of Enchant Solar (see Significant Events), (v) expectations around the resolution of the pricing dispute on the Buckthorn Wind offtake and commodity swaps (see Significant Events), (vi) the intended use of proceeds and expected closing date of the U.S. private placement of senior notes (see Subsequent Events) and (vii) matters relating to the LLR Proceeding, including the recovery from appropriate parties.
+Material forward-looking information in this press release includes disclosures regarding (i) status of, and updates to, the Company's 2021 AFFO and adjusted EBITDA guidance, (ii) forecasted depreciation for the remainder of 2021, (iii) the intended use of proceeds from the common share offering (see Significant Events), (iv) expectations pertaining to the financial guidance, timing of construction and timing of commercial operations commencement of Enchant Solar (see Significant Events), (v) expectations around the resolution of the pricing dispute on the Buckthorn Wind offtake and commodity swaps (see Significant Events), (vi) the intended use of proceeds and expected closing date of the U.S. private placement of senior notes (see Significant Events), (vii) matters relating to the LLR Proceeding, including the recovery from appropriate parties and (viii) the expected timing of Genesee 2 returning to service (see Significant Events).